 Natural landscapes and communities function together as an interdependent system and as such should be managed in an integrated and coordinated way across tenures.

-Almost 90 percent of land in NSW is privately managed.
-The health of our diverse landscapes relies on private stewardship of environmental assets, such as soil, native vegetation, rivers and wetlands to improve production, biodiversity and community outcomes.
+About 85 percent of land in NSW is privately managed.
+The health of our diverse landscapes relies on both public and private stewardship of environmental assets, such as soil, native vegetation, rivers and wetlands to improve biodiversity, production, and community outcomes.

 Natural resource management also recognises that environmental and social conditions are constantly changing.
-Therefore, we need to help communities adapt to change in ways that support their long-term social and economic well-being.
+Therefore, we need access to the best available knowledge and to help communities adapt to change in ways that support their long-term well-being.